space-concordia-robotics/robotics-prototype/PULL_REQUEST_TEMPLATE.md

 closes #[Insert your issue number here]

-Approval from at least one software team lead is necessary before merging.
+The approval from all software team leads is necessary before merging.

 # Reviewer Section